alexjercan/reddit-image-downloader/README.md

 ## RIM CLI

-This executable will download any images on the provided subreddit and save them in the current working directory.
+This executable will download any amount of images on the provided subreddit and save them in the current working directory.
 The images will be saved with the name of the posts, removing any invalid character from the path.

 ### USAGE